jeffpar/pcjs/software/pcx86/sw/misc/pcsig/0001-0999/DISK0073/index.md

 1870 IF ERR=25 THEN PRINT "Printer off line or something.
 Waiting!":RESUME 1880 ON ERROR GOTO 0
 1890 '    SAVE"s-nbingo",a
-
-1870 IF ERR=25 THEN PRINT "Printer off line or something.
-Waiting!":RESUME 1880 ON ERROR GOTO 0
-1890 '    SAVE"s-nbin
 ```

 ## SHIFTS.BAS